Last Updated on March 26, 2022 by Andrew Culture

 Spinning Bikes for Indoor Cycling

 Spinning bikes (found at most gyms) are a special class of exercise bikes that have weighted flywheels to simulate, as closely as is possible, the feel of riding a road bike indoors.
 Generally, spinning is done at a gym in a class environment or, if done at home, to directions from a DVD.
-The workout involves ‘intervals’ of intense riding where the cyclist is standing in the pedals and working at maximum output balanced by seated periods of a lesser cadence.
-Spinning is hardcore exercise with maximum calorie burn.
+The workout involves ‘intervals’ of intense riding where the cyclist is standing on the pedals and working at maximum output balanced by seated periods of a lesser cadence.
+Spinning is a hardcore exercise with maximum calorie burn.
 If you have not been working out, it’s best to get moderately in shape and to check with your physician before beginning a spinning program.